There are no products in your shopping cart.

 Jill and Jilly, who work in a colposcopy clinic and helped write this information, shared a photograph of themselves wearing PPE (below).
 They told us, “We’re here to support everyone who comes to colposcopy.
 We know it can be an anxious time for many women coming to the clinic, but we want to reassure you that it is safe to come.
 We know the masks and visors might be off-putting, but we’re the same people underneath and still smiling!”

-If you live in England, the guidance says you must wear a face covering to your appointment.
-If you live in Scotland, Wales or Northern Ireland, you may want to consider wearing one.
+National guidance says face coverings are mandatory in indoor spaces, so you will need to wear a face covering to your appointment.
 However, if you can't wear a face covering for any reason, let your doctor or nurse know as they will support you to still attend your appointment.

 At the start of the appointment, your colposcopist will invite you into an examination room.
 They will explain why you have been invited and what will happen during the appointment.
 You can use this time to ask any questions and ask for anything that will make the examination better for you.
 We have some tips that, although written for cervical screening, might also be helpful for colposcopy.